OsbornePro/NovaKey-Daemon/README.md

 By default it logs to stdout/stderr; you can wrap it in systemd / launchd / a Windows Service if you want it to run as a background service.

+#### Arming (Push-to-Type) Mode
+NovaKey supports an optional arm gate.
+When enabled, the daemon will decrypt frames but will not inject unless the service is currently armed.
+Arming can be done via the local Arm API (*loopback only*).
+* Arm API binds to 127.0.0.1:60769 (*refuses non-loopback binds*).
+* When enabled, the daemon auto-generates `arm_token.txt` if missing.

 ---

 ### `nvclient` – reference/test client